Aayushi-Mittal/Aayushi-Mittal/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=aayushi-mittal" alt="aayushi-mittal" /> </p>

-<p>I am from Delhi, India.
+<p>I am <b>Aayushi</b> from Delhi, India.
 I am a tech geek and an artist who is still learning.
 Currently, I am pursuing B.Tech in Computer Science from Maharaja Agrasen Institute Of Technology, Delhi.
 Earlier I used to wonder about computers, graphics, and what happens behind the scenes.
 But gradually realized, it is just 0's and 1's.
-Quite interesting?
+Quite interesting.
+Isn't it?

 My expertise includes Web development.
 So far I have C/C++, Python, Django, Javascript, Typescript, HTML, CSS, Bootstrap, Tailwind CSS, React, SQL, and Git/Github under my belt.
 I am learning full-stack development as well.